Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 Why sponge city rooftop systems matter more ?

-We know that climate change is increasing rainfall intensity especially in urban areas prepared for it.
-Older cities have drainage system that are very un effective and can’t handle modern rain events.
-Instead of digging up to rebuild sewer network these green infrastructure offers a faster and cheaper nature based solution.
+We know that climate change is increasing rainfall intensity especially in urban areas prepare for it.
+Older cities have drainage systems that are not too effective and can’t handle modern rain events.
+Instead of digging up to rebuild the sewer network this green infrastructure offers a faster and cheaper nature-based solution.

 According to the City of Philadelphia’s official stormwater manual, an extensive green roof with 4 inches of growing media typically retains up to 55% of annual rainfall in the region.